Summary

 Market Approach

-This approach determines the value of a business by considering the market prices of similar assets or businesses that have been recently sold or are in the process of selling.
+This approach, the market value, determines the value of a business by considering the market prices of similar assets or businesses that have been recently sold or are in the process of selling.
 It also considers the value of your business based on geographical location and area.
 It is especially helpful if you are interested in determining what particular asset, or business, should be purchased or sold for within your local market.

 Publicly available data regarding company comparables and transactions are usually utilized for this method.
 Adjustments should be made for different quantities, qualities, or sizes when comparing assets.